"*" indicates required fields

 share this

-In January 2024, concerns built over years of unprecedented U.S. fossil fuel exports led former President Joe Biden to pause new LNG export approvals to non-free trade agreement nations (a decision recently overturned by the Trump administration).
+In January 2024, concerns built over years of unprecedented U.S. fossil fuel exports led U.S. President Joe Biden to pause new LNG export approvals to non-free trade agreement nations (a decision recently overturned by the Trump administration).
 The pause granted time for the Department of Energy to draft a comprehensive analysis of the current export trajectory, which concluded that increasing exports raised domestic electricity prices, manufacturing costs, and greenhouse gas emissions with no significant boost to profits or global demand.

-The report also highlighted politically risky deals between U.S. exporters and foreign firms, including a $43 billion agreement between Chinese state oil giant Sinopec and Alaska Gasline Development Corp. that would have put Chinese engineers and infrastructure—and, potentially, CCP surveillance equipment—in geostrategic areas.
+The report also highlighted politically risky deals between U.S. exporters and foreign firms, including a $43 billion agreement between Chinese state oil giant Sinopec and Alaska Gasline Development Corp. that would have put Chinese engineers and infrastructure—and, potentially, CCP surveillance equipment—in the geostrategic Arctic Circle.
 While that deal (and several others) fell through due to the project’s poor projected return on investment, a recent executive order from Washington aims to reinvigorate the Alaska LNG project with a new buyer.